 - 2.1 Full Council consideration and a Pre-Determination Hearing are required for a major development that is significantly contrary to the Development Plan.
-The proposed development is considered to be significantly contrary to the Falkirk Local Development Plan (LDP), owing to the scale of the proposed housing development within an area designated as green belt, outwith the defined settlement limits. - 2.2 This report provides factual and background information in relation to the proposed development.
-No planning assessment of the proposal is included or implied (this would be prepared after the pre-determination hearing). - 2.3 The purpose of the pre-determination hearing is to provide the applicant and those who have made representations, with an opportunity to be heard before a planning decision is taken at a later date at a meeting of the Full Council.
-After the pre-determination hearing a further report will be prepared by officers.
-The report will provide an assessment of the application and a recommendation for the Council to consider before determining the application.
+The proposed development is considered to be significantly contrary to the Falkirk Local Development Plan (LDP), owing to the scale of the proposed housing within an area designated as countryside, outwith the defined settlement limits. - 2.2 The report provides factual and background information in relation to the proposed development.
+No planning assessment of the proposal is included or implied. - 2.3 The purpose of the pre-determination hearing is to provide the applicants and those who have made representations with an opportunity to be heard before a planning decision is taken at a later date, at a further meeting of the Full Council.
+After the predetermination hearing a further report will be prepared by officers.
+This report will provide an assessment of the application and a recommendation for the Council to consider before determining the application.